Important Safety Information

 Metformin, one of the medicines in KAZANO, can cause a rare but serious condition called lactic acidosis (a buildup of an acid in the blood) that can cause death.
 Lactic acidosis is a medical emergency and must be treated in a hospital.
 Stop taking KAZANO and call your doctor right away if you feel very weak or tired, have unusual (not normal) muscle pain, have trouble breathing, feel sleepy or drowsy, have stomach pains, nausea or vomiting, feel cold in your hands or feet, feel dizzy or lightheaded, or have a slow or irregular heartbeat, as these could be symptoms of lactic acidosis.

 You have a higher chance of getting lactic acidosis if you have severe kidney problems or your kidneys are affected by certain

 KAZANO may not be right for everyone.
 KAZANO can cause serious side effects.

-Do not take KAZANO if you have kidney problems, have a condition called metabolic acidosis or have had diabetic ketoacidosis (increased ketones in the blood or urine), or are going to get an injection of dye or contrast agents for an x-ray procedure.
-If you are older than 80 years, you should not take KAZANO unless your kidneys have been checked and they are normal.
+Do not take KAZANO if you have severe kidney problems, have a condition called metabolic acidosis or have had diabetic ketoacidosis (increased ketones in the blood or urine).
+If you are going to get an injection of dye or contrast agents for an

 Do not take KAZANO if you are allergic to any of its ingredients.